With all the different ways of printing are out there, what is a giclee print?

 The sky's the limit for your creativity with hand embellishing.
 Just make sure whatever you’re doing for your hand embellishments, it’ll stay archival and last a long time.

-Yes, there is a lot to think about as you learn how to make giclee prints.
+Yes, there is a lot to think about if you ask yourself, what is a giclee print?
+As you learn how to make giclee prints.
 Everything depends on what is viable for you right now.

 What is your budget?